Raythonic/watiba/README.md

 ## Directory Context

-**_Warning!_** _A dashed leading backtick will cause Watiba to lose its directory context should the command cause a CWD change either explicitly or implicitly._

 An important Watiba usage point is directory context is kept for dispersed shell commands.
 Any command that changes the shell's CWD is discovered and kept by Watiba.
 Watiba achieves this by tagging a `&& echo pwd` to the user's command, locating the result in the command's STDOUT, and finally setting the Python environment to that CWD with `os.chdir(dir)`.
 This is automatic and opaque to the user.
 The user will not see the results of the generated suffix.
-However, if the `echo` suffix presents a problem for the user, it can be eliminated by prefixing the leading backtick with a dash.
-That dash turns off the context tracking feature for that command.
-But there is a nuance to be aware of: the context is still maintained _within_ the set of commands within the backticks just not when it returns.
+If the `echo` suffix presents a problem for the user, it can be eliminated by prefixing the leading backtick with a dash.
+The dash turns off the context track, by not suffixing the command, and so causes Watiba to lose its context.
+However, the context is maintained _within_ the set of commands in the backticks just not when it returns.
 For example, **out = -\`cd /tmp && ls -lrt\`** honors the ```cd``` within the scope of that execution line, but not for any backticked commands that follow later in your code.

-_Example of a dashed leading backtick:_
+**_Warning!_** The dash will cause Watiba to lose its directory context should the command cause a CWD change either explicitly or implicitly.

+_Example_:
 ```
 `cd /tmp`  # Context will be kept

-# This will print from /home/user, but context is NOT **kept**
+# This will print from /home/user, but context is NOT kept
-# upon return to Python because of the dashed leading backtick
 for line in -`cd /home/user && ls -lrt`.stdout:
     print(line)